 Once we have ascertained that you do indeed have a case, we can provide you with an experienced solicitor in this field that will have the knowledge and experience necessary to put your case forward for compensation.
 These solicitors we provide do not take payment for their work upfront.
 In fact, the only time you will pay them is as a percentage of your compensation payment, at a pre-agreed level.
 We feel this is only right since your financial situation has already been affected by your loved one’s loss of life.
 To find out what can be included in murder victims compensation claims, read on.

 After someone you love has been the victim of murder or manslaughter, then you may find your compensation payout includes the following types of compensation.

-General – This is meant to compensate for suffering/pain your loved one went through, as well as familial income loss.
+- General damages – This is meant to compensate for suffering/pain your loved one went through, as well as familial income loss.

 - Adverse effects – Long Term – As well as financial losses, the loss of care and protection or future inheritance can be compensated for.

 - Emotional pain/mental suffering – This compensates for the torment that those left behind experience

 - Funeral Costs – This is likely to include the cost of caskets, cremations, ministers, the wake, and transport.
 It may also include the cost of flowers.